This accessibility statement applies to the Chorley Council website and the South Ribble Borough Council website:

 PDFs and other documents

-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
-For example we do not plan to fix 'Statement of Accounts 2007 to 2008' PDF
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-Any new PDFs or Word documents we publish will meet accessibility standards
+Any new PDFs or Word documents we publish will meet accessibility standards.

-What we are doing to improve accessibility
+What we’re doing to improve accessibility

 We plan to identify and fix issues with accessibility as soon as issues are discovered.
+Where issues are identified that require resolution by external suppliers, these accessibility issues will be raised with our suppliers in order to resolve.

 Preparation of this accessibility statement

-This statement was last reviewed on 20 March 2025.
+This statement was prepared on 30 June 2025.
+It was last reviewed on 30 June 2025.

 We used the Website Accessibility Conformance Evaluation Methodology (WCAG-EM) approach to deciding on a sample of pages to test.